Points Of An Ethical Contract

 12. Identity & ultimate individual liability: The contract must be between two parties with identity and there must be a named individual with ultimate liability on both sides.

-- In some instances, a contract may require a meeting of the minds and the ability to negotiate.
+- In some instances, a contract, trade or agreement may require a meeting of the minds, the ability to negotiate and to make amendments.

 - Confidentiality: Sensitive information must be protected in applicable contexts.